seud0nym/home-assistant-addons/sigenergy2mqtt/README.md

 ## Third-Party Solar Production

-Since the V100R001C00SPC108 firmware update, production systems connected to the Sigenergy Gateway Smart-Port are no longer included in the PV Power reported by the Modbus interface.
-Without this production data, calculation of consumption is problematic, since PV production is a core element in the computation and if third-party production is not counted, it leads to obvious errors like negative consumption.
+Prior to the V100R001C00SPC108 firmware update, production systems connected to the Sigenergy Gateway Smart-Port were included in the Plant PV Power reported by the Modbus interface.
+In firmware V100R001C00SPC108, the PV Power register only reports production from panels connected directly to Sigenergy.
+Firmware V100R001C00SPC109 adds a new sensor for Third-Party PV Power.
+This register, however, only appears to be updated every 8-10 seconds in my testing with my Enphase micro-inverters, so if you want more frequent updates of Total PV Power and Consumed Power, then you should enable smart-port in the configuration and configure either the Enphase Envoy and/or the MQTT smart-port integrations.

-Whilst this may change in future firmware releases, at the moment there is no way through the Modbus data to include third-party PV production.

 `sigenergy2mqtt` can incorporate third-party PV production via internal Python modules (at this stage, only Enphase micro-inverters are supported), or by subscribing to an MQTT topic that provides the data.